Maestro by Oteligence · Java Observability

 No. Maestro reads compiled .jar files via bytecode inspection.
 Your source code never leaves your environment.
 You upload the same artifact your JVM runs — Maestro analyzes the binary.
 This works on legacy services where source may not be available, and gives security teams confidence that proprietary logic stays internal.

-Instrumentation-Summary.html — Interactive report: methods · scores · run commands
+Instrumentation-Summary.html — Interactive report: methods · scores · cross-service edges

 Maestro generates extensions targeting Java 11 through Java 21+, working with OpenTelemetry Java Agent v2.x.
 Framework-aware for Spring Boot, Spring MVC, Quarkus, and Micronaut.
 Any JVM-based application works — framework awareness provides additional scoring heuristics for those specific patterns.